Monday, December 16, 2013

 The Rip-Off (Jim Thompson, 1985)

-Legendary Jim Thompson finally gets his debutant and long overdue entry on this blog.
+Legendary Jim Thompson finally gets his debut and long-overdue entry on this blog.
 The Rip-Off was his last book, published posthumously eight years after his death.
-I did some googling but I'm still not sure whether it's supposed to be one of those luckily lost & found "masterpieces" or was it simply the case when author hasn't been satisfied enough with the finished product and had decided not to publish it at all.
-Unfortunately I'm inclined to think that latter was the case especially since he was "re-discovered" in the 80s and probably publishers just wanted to cash-in some of that new and fresh fame.
+I did some googling, but I'm still not sure whether it's supposed to be one of those luckily lost & found "masterpieces" or if it was simply the case that the author wasn't satisfied enough with the finished product and had decided not to publish it at all.
+Unfortunately, I'm inclined to think that the latter was the case, especially since he was "rediscovered" in the 80s, and publishers probably just wanted to cash in on some of that new and fresh fame.

-Story is a bit silly with more than just a single plot hole and some hard-to-swallow coincidences but still kind of okay.
-It's centered around this quasi intellectual guy Britt Rainstar whose life gets turned upside down when he accepts some pretty odd writing job from a mysterious and beautiful executive Manuela Aloe.
-A series of bizarre (and life threatening) events starts to unfold and Thompson skilfully mixes them with Britt's background story about his bitchy blackmailing wife and her greedy red neck father.
-There are some cool twists towards the end and final revelation is kind of surprising.
+The story is a bit silly with more than just a single plot hole and some hard-to-swallow coincidences, but it's still okay.
+It's centred around this quasi-intellectual guy, Britt Rainstar, whose life gets turned upside down when he accepts a pretty odd writing job from a mysterious and beautiful executive, Manuela Aloe.
+A series of bizarre (and life-threatening) events starts to unfold, and Thompson skilfully mixes them with Britt's background story about his bitchy blackmailing wife and her greedy redneck father.
+There are some cool twists towards the end, and the final revelation is kind of surprising.

 Writing is as good as one would expect from an old-school master with 20+ masterpieces under his belt.
-Characters are decent, believable just enough for the most of the times.
-Especially of our leading hero and maybe not so much about his two female companions.
-I liked the stuff about his condemned house which at the end becomes a character itself.
+Characters are decent and believable enough most of the time.
+Especially our leading hero, and maybe not so much about his two female companions.
+I liked the stuff about his condemned house, which, in the end, becomes a character in itself.

-Big miss and major let down is style.
-Not at all gritty, dirty, dark and hard-boiled stuff I expected (see body count section of the facts).
-At times it's almost comical and these repetitive mood shifts really damage the pace and whole structure of the book.
-To be honest, towards the end I started to feel a bit ripped off and just wanted to finish it off.
+A major letdown is the style.
+Not at all gritty, dirty, dark, or hard-boiled, which is what I expected (see the body count section of the facts).
+At times, it's almost comical, and these repetitive style shifts really damage the pace and whole structure of the book.
+Towards the end, I started to feel a bit ripped off and just wanted to finish it.

-Not sure about this one, it's not bad but certainly not very good.
+I'm not sure about this one; it's not bad, but it's certainly not very good.
 I guess it's okay for Thompson's die-hard fans and completists or academic researchers of his work.
-I'm neither of these so all I can say is that it reminded me that it's been too long since I've read his stuff.
+I'm neither of these, so all I can say is that it reminded me that it's been too long since I've read his stuff.
 But the next one will be one of his oldies.

 3/5